pietrovc123/upnp_play/README.md

     pip install -r requirements.txt
     python upnp_play.py

-You can use "n" and wait a few second to skip the current song.
+You can use "n" and wait a few second to skip the current song, "p" to pause and "c" to continue.

 Android Box Configuration
 If you are using an Android box, you need to configure and enable media rendering for the apps: